Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 There were patches, however, that the mapping software pinned with a bright blue triangle and a Gaoian skull.
 Nobody needed *that* symbol translated.

-“You boys might want to take your potassium iodide.”
+"You boys might want to take your potassium iodide."

 The Humans nodded and took their pills without comment.
 The Ten’gewek were interesting, there: they actually struggled to swallow hard little tablets.
 Maybe it was just a lack of familiarity, maybe it was their tongues.
 Either way, it was an ordeal for them… but it passed without complaint.

 Tooko duck-nodded and inserted them a low orbit.
 He’d be safe inside the ship, thankfully.

-“So.
+"So.
 A whole planet to choose from.
-Where do you want to land?”
+Where do you want to land?"

-Wilde came up from the table and sat in the copilot seat. “...Somewhere we can hide the ship but that’s close enough to those cities that we can get a good look at them,” he said.
-“Honestly, that’s about as good as we can say for now.”
+Wilde came up from the table and sat in the copilot seat. "...Somewhere we can hide the ship but that’s close enough to those cities that we can get a good look at them," he said.
+"Honestly, that’s about as good as we can say for now."

-“I love a nice, narrow, clearly defined instruction…” Tooko muttered, with a small chitter.
+"I love a nice, narrow, clearly defined instruction…" Tooko muttered, with a small chitter.
 Still, that *did* narrow it down quite a lot.
 There was a whole planet to choose from, and plenty of cities and lines of communication to pick, so really his choice just came down to finding the optimal hiding place for *Silent But Deadly.*

 Ferd had knuckled up to the doorway and trilled quietly.
-“We here, because we not know what we not know, yes?
-Hard to plan if no knowings of knowings.”
+"We here, because we not know what we not know, yes?
+Hard to plan if no knowings of knowings."

-Trying to untangle *that* linguistic knot while flying a spaceship, reading a map and choosing a landing site was one too many spinning plates for Tooko. “...Yes.
-I think.”
+Trying to untangle *that* linguistic knot while flying a spaceship, reading a map and choosing a landing site was one too many spinning plates for Tooko. "...Yes.
+I think."
 He ruled out the largest of the planet’s three major continental masses.
 It had the most cities, but also the densest pollution and the most flagged radiation hazards.
 The other two were more or less the same size, on opposite sides of the northern hemisphere.
 One was dominated by desert, turning a sickly green around the shores.
 Not many cities… plenty of resource extraction though.
 Open-cast mining operations seemed to be in abundance.
 So many, in fact, that an alarmingly large proportion of the continent had the same kind of pock-marked texture as a heavily shelled battlefield.

 Too open, Tooko decided.
 Those mines might be viable hiding spots *if* they were depleted and abandoned, but a satellite or aircraft passing overhead would see straight down into it. *SBD* would benefit from some overhead cover, and Tooko preferred some natural cover to go with the camo netting.

 The third continent seemed to fit the bill.
 It had forests, of a sort.
 Or at least, patches high up in the mountains where large flora still clung precariously to life in places.
-Some of those “patches” ran for hundreds of kilometers over rough and difficult terrain.
+Some of those "patches" ran for hundreds of kilometers over rough and difficult terrain.
 Great for hiding the ship… not so great for easy access to interesting things to scout.
 But promising.

 He followed a river north-east out of one particular copse.
 It was more of a canyon, really.
 A deep V-shaped notch cut by thousands of years of flowing water, though the water in question quickly became something altogether nastier as it picked up the effluvia and industrial waste of the districts it passed through.
 No good… no good….